As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Most of my clients have their coaching paid for by their employers.

-Companies pay for coaching because of the high return on investment
+Companies pay for coaching because of the high return on investment from

-support the development of their best senior leaders by working
+development of their best senior leaders by working through their challenges and

-into results for the organisation.
+transforming their learning directly into results for the organisation.

 I can support you to think about the impact of your coaching programme in